WebAssembly/spec/document/core/exec/instructions.rst

 6. Push :math:`\val^m` back to the stack.

-7. Jump to the position after the |END| of the administrative instruction associated with the handler :math:`H`.
+7. Jump to the position after the end of the administrative instruction associated with the handler :math:`H`.

 $${rule: Step_pure/handler-vals}